 There is only one thing that comes to your mind when you hear the words royal, cultural heritage, folk tales, and awesome food- Rajasthan

-Part of my Rajasthan trip of 2019, was the grand fort of Kumbhalgarh.
-And also to enjoy a good break at the Club Mahindra resort :D. I was already roaming around Rajasthan for past couple of days and the familia was arriving at Udaipur from Kolkata.
-Kumbhalgarh is some 90 kms aways from Udaipur, in the Aravalli range.
+Part of my Rajasthan trip in 2019, was the grand fort of Kumbhalgarh.
+And also to enjoy a good break at the Club Mahindra resort :D. I was already roaming around Rajasthan for the past couple of days and the family was arriving at Udaipur from Kolkata.
+Kumbhalgarh is some 90 km away from Udaipur, in the Aravalli range.
 We booked a pickup from the resort, but I would have loved to book a rental and drive on the beautiful roads of Rajasthan.

 I always wondered how it would feel to live back in those days, with the large courtyards full of life, soldiers standing guard at the fort walls.
 For this, you need to visit these forts in Rajasthan and you can feel the royal heritage like large courtyards, carved sandstone drills and artworks on the wall, large walls on the hills, corridors and lots of balconies decorated with fountains, triple gateways, golden artwork on the ceiling, royal furniture used by Maharajas and many more.

 There is one fort that personifies the spirit and grandeur of Rajasthan more than anyone else, it is the impressive and awe-inspiring Kumbhalgarh fort in Rajsamand district.